Teen Stress: Helping Your Child Manage Anxiety

 According to Johns Hopkins Medicine, stress can have other effects on the mind and body, increasing a person’s susceptibility to illness and risk of depression.
 In cases of severe or chronic stress, a teen may be admitted to a children’s hospital, depending on their age.
 However, there are evidence-based strategies that may help your teen reduce their stress before it gets to that point.

-How you may help your teen manage stress
+How to help your teen manage stress

 It can be vital to help your teen learn healthy coping skills to employ when they feel stressed, so they don’t turn to unhealthy coping mechanisms like alcohol or other substances.
 They are likely to experience stress throughout their lives, and having the skills to deal with and cope with it healthily can prevent many of the negative effects discussed in the previous section of this article.